voxpupuli/puppet-bacula/README.md

 - remove needless bacula::client::storage
 - Relocated many `params` variables to `bacula` class

+If you are declaring your own `bacula::director::pool`, it is now necessary to specify the `storage` parameter.

 ##### ** Upgrading to 4.x **

 Several params have been removed and replaced with the default names.
 Update